matter-labs/tutorials/TUTORIAL.md

 limit.available -= _amount;
 ```

-Additionally, you might have noticed the comment `// L1 batch timestamp` above.
+Note: you might have noticed the comment `// L1 batch timestamp` above.
 The details of this will be explained below.

 ### Full code